-The CNP Diet, Sugar, and Processed Food Research Category consolidates research exploring the interdependent relationship between dietary intake, sugar, and processed food.
+The CNP Diet, Sugar, and Processed Food Research Category consolidates research exploring the interdependent relationship between dietary intake, sugar, and hyper-palatable foods (HPFs).
 To view each original study on the open internet, click “Original.”
 To view the CNP summary of the study, click “CNP Summary.”
-While a small portion of the studies in this research category are available below for free, the full set of studies (and their summaries) are available to CNP members through the CNP Library Membership (available Fall 2021).
+While a small portion of the studies in this research category is available below for free, the full set of studies (and their summaries) are available to CNP members through the CNP Library Membership (available Fall 2021).

 Sugar rush or sugar crash? a meta-analysis of carbohydrate effects on mood

 Fructose and uric acid as drivers of a hyperactive foraging response: A clue to behavioral disorders associated with impulsivity or mania?

 Habitual sugar intake and cognitive function among middle-aged and older Puerto Ricans without diabetes